FAQ

 Buyer FAQ and answer hub for ClaraOps.

-Direct answers for practice owners evaluating fit, SimplePractice and Google Workspace workflows, payroll-provider boundaries, compliance support, onboarding, pricing, privacy, support, and when ClaraOps is not a fit.
+Direct answers for practice admins evaluating fit, SimplePractice and Google Workspace workflows, payroll-provider boundaries, compliance support, onboarding, pricing, privacy, support, and when ClaraOps is not a fit.

 Quick answers

-ClaraOps is a payroll-readiness review layer for practice owners: it organizes source evidence, exceptions, approvals, workpapers, and handoff records before payroll decisions are final.
+ClaraOps is a payroll-readiness review layer for practice admins: it organizes source evidence, exceptions, approvals, workpapers, and handoff records before payroll decisions are final.

 Answers before you start